Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Acknowledgments

-\paragraph{Acknowledgments.} We thank Nicolas Maring, Rawad Mezher, and Noah Shofer for their careful revision of this manuscript.
-We thank Craig Gidney for the development of the Stim package and for open-sourcing the quantum circuits that we exploit to carry out our simulations.
-This work has been co-funded by the European Commission as part of the EIC accelerator program under the grant agreement 190188855 for SEPOQC project, by the Horizon-CL4 program under the grant agreement 101135288 for EPIQUE project, and by the CIFRE grant n°2022/0532.
+We thank Nicolas Maring, Rawad Mezher, and Noah Shofer for their careful revision of this manuscript.
+We thank Craig Gidney for the development of the Stim package and for open-sourcing the quantum circuits that we used to carry out our simulations.
+This work has been co-funded by the European Commission as part of the EIC accelerator program under the grant agreement 190188855 for the SEPOQC project, by the Horizon-CL4 program under the grant agreement 101135288 for the EPIQUE project, by the PROQCIMA and TUF-TOPIQC programs within the French National Quantum Strategy (France 2030), and by the CIFRE grant n°2022/0532.
 G. V-R acknowledges support from the Naquidis Innovation Center for Disruptive Quantum Products.